googleNewIconwhatsapp iconTwitterIconinstagramIcon

 5. Zahara was happy to be there at her friend’s cultural gathering

-6. Waking up from my long nap, I realized I was late already
+6. Waking up from my long nap, I realized I was already late

 7. My phone screen was broken